I’m Lauren,

 Food deserts lack suppliers of whole foods, like fruits and vegetables.
 Instead, the available foods in these neighborhoods are highly processed and low in nutritional value.
 This is why food deserts contribute to a proliferation of health issues in these areas and a lower life expectancy for their populations.
 In addition to living in food deserts, many people in these areas are likely food insecure.
 This means they lack enough financial resources to obtain food.
 In 2019, food insecurity affected 13.6% of households with children in the United States.
 Before the pandemic in 2020, 35.2 million people in the United States lived in food-insecure households.

 I had to give away my beloved hot sauce collection and toss all my salad dressings and sauces.
 I had to figure out new things to eat for breakfast and new ways to spice my food.
-I started making all my own sauces: 100% free from the top 8 common allergens.
+I started making all my own pasta, sauces, pierogi, and sandwiches all 100% free from the top 8 common allergens.
+And now you can try it, Wednesday to Sunday in Geneva, Illinois.

 Estimates by Northwestern University, say food insecurity doubled as a result of the pandemic.